Celtics-Engine/Celtics-Backend/Project Docs/Design Documents/Music Generator.md

  ## 1. Problem Statement

-*Explain clearly what problem you are trying to solve.*
+ Content creators get copywrite strikes on Youtube because they accidentally use trade marked audio

 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that

-you are still debating internally that you might like help working through.*
+*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.

-1.

-2.

-3.
+1. Is the time scope (2 weeks)
+2. How do we create audio or use sampled audio to generate the tracks (scalaCollider)
+3. How does audio work while sending and recieving over server (audio storage on server)
+4. The algorithm for generation of good sounding music
+6. Where does the abstraction of what should be generated stop
+6. How do we layer music events and beats
+7. How do you tell an algorthm where or when to break music theory rules
+8. Question of Feature: How to generate two differen't music genres into one song (mix genre)
+9. Question of Business: How do we deliver product to consumer (deliver the generated audio)

 ## 3. Use Cases